davidmintz/court-interpreters-office/docs/documentation/request-cycle.md

 All of these modules, with the exception of <span class="text-monospace text-nowrap">Vault</span>, are under the <span class="text-monospace">InterpretersOffice</span> namespace.
 Each module has its own <span class="text-monospace text-nowrap">config</span> and other subdirectories.
 This helps to keep the modules separate and self-contained.
-Each module's <span class="text-monospace text-nowrap">src</span> subdirectory contain module-specific classes: service classes that do especially heavy lifting, controllers, factory classes, form classes derived from <span class="text-monospace text-nowrap">Laminas\Form</span>, and more.
+Each module's <span class="text-monospace text-nowrap">src</span> subdirectory contains module-specific classes: service classes that do especially heavy lifting, controllers, factory classes, form classes derived from <span class="text-monospace text-nowrap">Laminas\Form</span>, and more.
 The <span class="text-monospace text-nowrap">view</span> subdirectory is for viewscripts, as you might have guessed; and similarly, the <span class="text-monospace text-nowrap">test</span> subdirectory contains [phpunit](https://phpunit.de/) tests.